 Subgluteal Sciatic Nerve Block

-The Subgluteal Sciatic Nerve Block Targets the sciatic nerve in the subgluteal region between the long and short head of the biceps femoris muscle.
+Subgluteal Sciatic Nerve Blocking targets the sciatic nerve in the subgluteal region between the long and short head of the biceps femoris muscle.
 The posterior femoral cutaneous nerve, which travels medial to the sciatic nerve and innervates the skin over the posterior thigh/knee, may not be reliably blocked with this approach.

 Popliteal Sciatic Nerve Block